 A website’s speed is one of the most critical factors contributing to a positive user experience.
 A user is more likely to bounce if a website takes too long to load.
 This infographic from Neil Patel reveals that 40% of people bounce from a website that takes more than 3 seconds to load.

 But does Page Speed actually affect SEO rankings?
 Also, how would someone test the page load time for a website?

 This article answers both of those questions.

 What is Page Speed?

-As the term suggests, Page Speed is a measurement for identifying how fast the content on a specific page load.
+As the term suggests, Page Speed is a measurement for identifying how fast the content on specific page loads.

 Note: Page Speed and Site Speed are often used interchangeably.
 However, they are different.
-Page Speed can either mean as ‘page-load time’ (the amount of time taken to completely display the content of a specific page) or ‘time to first byte’ (time taken by the browser to load the first byte of information from the server)
+Page Speed can either mean ‘page-load time’ (the amount of time taken to display the content of a specific page completely) or ‘time to first byte’ (time taken by the browser to load the first byte of information from the server)

-A support document from Google defines Site speed as a measurement of how quickly users are able to view and interact with content across the site.
-At a high-level, Site Speed represents three aspects:
+A support document from Google defines Site speed as a measurement of how quickly users can view and interact with content across the site.
+At an advanced level, Site Speed represents three aspects: